influxdata/docs-v2/content/v2.0/write-data/best-practices/duplicate-points.md

 ```

 ## Preserve duplicate points
-In some cases, you may want to preserve both old and new values.
+To preserve both old and new field keys in duplicate points, use one of the following strategies:
-There are two strategies for preserving duplicate field keys in data points that share a measurement, tag set, and timestamp:

 - [Add an arbitrary tag](#add-an-arbitrary-tag)
 - [Increment the timestamp](#increment-the-timestamp)

 ### Add an arbitrary tag
-Introduce an arbitrary tag to duplicate points to enforce the uniqueness of each point.
+Add an arbitrary tag with unique values so InfluxDB reads the duplicate points as unique.
-Because the tag sets are different, InfluxDB treats them as unique points.

-The following example introduces an arbitrary `uniq` tag to each data point:
+For example, add a uniq tag to each data point:

 ```sh
 # Old point